-A watercolorist, Audrey’s paintings feature floral and landscape themes.
-Her work has been shown at several juried art shows and she is a featured watercolor painter in the 2004 book Watercolor for the First Time: A Beginner’s Guide.
-Audrey’s paintings are the featured artwork of the WA’s Tribute Fund cards.
+A watercolorist, Audrey finds inspiration for paintings in her extensive travels and in her daily life as well.
+Her work has been shown in several juried art shows and is in many private collections as well.
+Audrey’s paintings are the featured artwork of the Women Associations Tribute Fund cards.
+She is passionate about NJPAC and is so proud and delighted to see its success!
 Prior to her retirement, she was the owner and buyer of a retail shop in West Orange called THE PARTY PLACE.
 She also serves on the Board of The Paper Mill Playhouse and the NJ Symphony Orchestra and is an avid duplicate bridge player.
 Audrey is the widow of Martin Bartner, publisher of the Star-Ledger until his death in 1999.
 Together they have two children and three grandchildren.
-Audrey resides in Verona, NJ and enjoys spending time and traveling with her family and with Morry.
+Audrey resides in Verona, NJ and enjoys spending time and traveling with her family.

 Marcia Wilson Brown, Esq.